Salem (American band)

-Career

-Salem was formed in 2008 by Jack Donoghue, John Holland, and Heather Marlatt.
+History

+While John Holland was living in Chicago, he met Jack Donoghue.
+Salem officially formed in 2006 after he simultaneously struck up a friendship with Donoghue and his friend since his time in school, Heather Marlatt, ended up moving in with him.
+The trio began working on music in Holland's home studio.
+The band's first two releases are the EP's Yes I Smoke Crack and Water, both released in 2008.

 Salem released the debut studio album, King Night, in 2010.
 It was included on the year-end lists by AllMusic, DIY, NME, The Quietus, and Stereogum.
+The band's infamous March 18, 2010, performance at South by Southwest at the Fader Fort received widespread negative reviews from music critics and saw the band booed off the stage.
+In 2020, Steven Hyden wrote for Uproxx that it was "one of the worst and least competent musical performances by a supposedly professional act to happen in the early 21st century."

 Salem had been inactive since 2012, with no new releases since their 2011 EP I'm Still in the Night.
-In 2016, a new Salem album was announced via photographer Wolfgang Tillmans' Instagram account.
+In 2016, a new Salem album was announced by photographer Wolfgang Tillmans, who confirmed the news on his Instagram account.
 In that year, Salem officially returned with a remix of Tillmans' song "Make It Up as You Go Along", which was included on his Device Control EP.

-The band was inactive until May 2020, when they returned with a new mixtape titled Stay Down, which was presented on NTS Radio.
-The return of the band brings with it a controversy with Heather still in dispute.
+However, the band was not fully revived until May 2020 where Salem premiered a new mixtape titled Stay Down, which was presented on NTS Radio.
+This reboot of the band happened without member Heather Marlatt, who gave a negative public comment about the situation stating she was kicked out.

 Salem released their first single in nearly a decade "Starfall" on September 18, 2020, via Mad Decent's Decent Distribution.
 The music video follows the band's trip with veteran storm trackers through Tulsa, Oklahoma and Dallas as well as through Texas during tornado season.
 It was directed by Donoghue and Holland along Tommy Malekoff.
 In a press release, it was stated that the song was "a signal of additional work to come".
-Their second album Fires in Heaven, which comes ten years after their debut, was released on October 30, 2020.
-Along its pre-order on October 16, a new single called "Red River" was unveiled.
+On October 16, a new single called "Red River" was unveiled alongside the pre-order availability of the new album.
+Their second album, Fires in Heaven, was released on October 30, 2020, ten years after their debut.

+On November 10, 2022, Salem performed a surprise DJ set for the opening party of clothing brand Supreme's flagship store in Chicago, Illinois, marking the band's first performance in over 10 years.
+On July 28, 2023, Salem performed their first solo live set in 12 years.
+The show took place at El Dorado Bumper Cars in Coney Island, New York City, tickets for which sold out within minutes after going live online.

+On June 7, 2025, Salem performed at the Primavera Sound festival in Barcelona, Spain.